millii19/recipes/recipes/spelt-bread.md

 ## notes
 * you can add some herbs or seeds to the dough: add them at the same time with the salt and make sure they have soaked a bit in water first
 * instead of a baking stone you can use a dutch oven, just make sure it was sufficiently preheated
+* Spelt bread doesn't hold it's shape so well.
+If the bread turns out too flat, try reducing the hydration or add some other flower (whole flour, rye flower) that can absorb more water